drapergem/draper/README.md

 Now your helper method can either switch based on the input class type (poor Ruby style), or you break it out into two methods, `book_publication_status` and `article_publication_status`.
 And keep adding methods for each publication type...to the global helper namespace.
-And remember all the names.
+And you'll have to remember all the names.
 Ick.

 Ruby thrives when we use Object-Oriented style.
 If you didn't know Rails' helpers existed, you'd probably imagine that your view template could feature